 The holders of an aggregate of 14,482,070 shares of our common stock, or their permitted transferees, are entitled to rights with respect to the registration of these shares under the Securities Act.
-Registration of these shares under the Securities Act would result in these shares becoming fully tradable without restriction under the Securities Act immediately upon the effectiveness of the registration statement of which this prospectus forms a part, subject to applicable lock-up restrictions described in the "Certain Relationships and Related Person Transactions-Lock-Up Provisions in Registration Rights Agreement" section.
+Registration of these shares under the Securities Act would result in these shares becoming fully tradable without restriction under the Securities Act immediately upon the effectiveness of the registration statement of which this prospectus forms a part, except for shares held by affiliates, subject to applicable lock-up restrictions described in the "Certain Relationships and Related Person Transactions-Lock-Up Provisions in Registration Rights Agreement" section.
 See "Description of Capital Stock-Registration Rights" for additional information.